 Temperature: Average room temperatures 60-75°F/16-24°C. This subtropical shrub is hardy to USDA Zone 8, so if you scoot the container outdoors for the warm months, bring it back in when the temp drops in autumn.

-Soil: Slightly acidic medium that drains well, such as peat moss-based potting mix.
+Soil: Slightly acidic medium that drains well, a peat moss-based potting mix such as African violet mix is ideal.

 Fertilizer: Feed every 2-3 weeks with a high-potassium liquid fertilizer diluted by half while plant is growing.